mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/security/index.md

 # DC/OS {{ model.techName }} Security

-The DC/OS {{ model.techName }} service supports {{ model.techShortName }}'s native transport encryption, authentication, and authorization mechanisms.
+-The DC/OS {{ model.techName }} service supports {{ model.techShortName }}'s native transport encryption, authentication, and authorization mechanisms.
 The service provides automation and orchestration to simplify the use of these important features.

-A good overview of these features can be found [here](https://www.confluent.io/blog/apache-kafka-security-authorization-authentication-encryption/), and {{ model.techShortName }}'s security documentation can be found [here](http://kafka.apache.org/documentation/#security).
+-A good overview of these features can be found [here](https://www.confluent.io/blog/apache-kafka-security-authorization-authentication-encryption/), and {{ model.techShortName }}'s security documentation can be found [here](http://kafka.apache.org/documentation/#security).

-**Note**: These security features are only available on DC/OS Enterprise 1.10 and later.
+<p class="message--note"><strong>NOTE: </strong>These security features are only available on DC/OS Enterprise 1.10 and later.</p>

+#include /services/include/service-account.tmpl

+#include /services/include/security-create-permissions.tmpl

 ## Transport Encryption

 #include /services/include/security-transport-encryption-lead-in.tmpl

-**Note**: Enabling transport encryption is **required** to use [SSL authentication](#ssl-authentication) for [authentication](#authentication), but is optional for [Kerberos authentication](#kerberos-authentication).
+<p class="message--note"><strong>NOTE: </strong> Enabling transport encryption is **required** to use [SSL authentication](#ssl-authentication) for [authentication](#authentication), but is optional for [Kerberos authentication](#kerberos-authentication).</p>

 #include /services/include/security-configure-transport-encryption.tmpl

-**Note:** It is possible to update a running DC/OS {{ model.techName }} service to enable transport encryption after initial installation, but the service may be unavailable during the transition.
-Additionally, your {{ model.techShortName }} clients will need to be reconfigured unless `service.security.transport_encryption.allow_plaintext` is set to true.
+<p class="message--note"><strong>NOTE: </strong>It is possible to update a running DC/OS {{ model.techName }} service to enable transport encryption after initial installation, but the service may be unavailable during the transition.
+Additionally, your {{ model.techShortName }} clients will need to be reconfigured unless `service.security.transport_encryption.allow_plaintext` is set to true.</p>

 #### Verify Transport Encryption Enabled